santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

 ![jetted](https://github.com/santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/assets/34309461/a34e60aa-b22b-49bf-86a6-af605c48a384) ![jetcaf-spec-standard](https://github.com/santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/assets/34309461/90cb5b1f-a9fa-4663-92d2-1938c1e4e32a)

+## Loading the fits file in XSPEC and command for fitting data

 After successfully making the `FITS` file, data can be fitted by loading the fits file in `XSPEC`.
 Here, I put the commands that can be used to load both data and the model in `XSPEC`.